 Each course consists of 5 ninety minute lectures per week.
 Grades are assigned and certificates of completion are issued to successful students.
-Since our courses are Memorial University of Newfoundland (MUN) graduate courses, we hope that students' home institutions will offer transfer credit for AARMS summer courses.
+Since our courses are Dalhousie University graduate courses, we hope that students' home institutions will offer transfer credit for AARMS summer courses.
 Certainly, we are prepared to help students achieve local credit in any way possible.

 Given that our students have diverse backgrounds, courses are taught at the entry level of a typical Canadian graduate programme.
 Our courses cover a broad spectrum of mathematics.
 Each student must register for two courses, but in order to increase the value of the programme and the overall educational experience and to the extent that this is possible, just one of these should be in a familiar subject.

 Information about the courses to be offered in Summer 2014, as well as in past years, can be found here.

 Our summer school is modelled after that organized by the "Scuola Matematica Interuniversitaria" (Inter-University Mathematics School) at the University of Perugia in Italy.
 We encourage students who have enjoyed an AARMS Summer School to consider applying to Perugia another summer.